Wiretap Channels with Random States Non-Causally Available at the Encoder: Introduction

-First to consider a discrete and memoryless (DM) WTC with random states were Chen and Han Vinck \cite{SDWTC_Chen_HanVinck2006}, who studied the encoder CSI scenario.
-They established a lower bound on the secrecy-capacity based on a combination of wiretap coding with GP coding (see also \cite{SDWTC_2Sided_Liu2007} for a special case where the WTC is driven by a pair of states, one available to the encoder and the other one to the decoder).
-A more intricate coding scheme was proposed by Chia and El-Gamal for the SD-WTC with causal encoder CSI and full decoder CSI \cite{SDWTC_Chia_ElGamal2012}.
-Their idea was to explicitly extract a cryptographic key from the random state, and protect a part of the confidential message via a one-time-pad with that key.
-The remaining portion of the confidential message is protected through a wiretap code (whenever wiretap coding is possible).
-Although their code is restricted to utilize the state in a causal manner, the authors of \cite{SDWTC_Chia_ElGamal2012} proved that it can strictly outperform the adaptations of the non-causal schemes from \cite{SDWTC_Chen_HanVinck2006,SDWTC_2Sided_Liu2007} to the encoder and decoder CSI setup.
-Other related directions of research include key-agreement over SD-WTCs by means of non-causal encoder CSI \cite{Khisti_Key_Agreement2011}, and action-dependent SD-WTCs \cite{Han_Vinck_SDWTC_Actions2013}, where the encoder can affect the formation of the channel states by means of an action sequence (see also references therein).
+The first to consider a discrete and memoryless (DM) WTC with random states were Chen and Han Vinck \cite{SDWTC_Chen_HanVinck2006}, who studied the encoder CSI scenario.
+They established a lower bound on the secrecy-capacity based on a combination of wiretap coding with GP coding (see also \cite{SDWTC_2Sided_Liu2007} for the special case where the WTC is driven by a pair of states, one available to the encoder and the other one to the decoder).
+Their achievable rate, however, was shown to be suboptimal in general in a later work by Chia and El-Gamal \cite{SDWTC_Chia_ElGamal2012}.
+In that work, a coding scheme that uses both wiretap coding and secret key agreement\footnote{see also \cite{Khisti_Key_Agreement2011} for a related work focused solely on secret key agreement} was proposed for the scenario where the encoder has causal access to the state sequence, while the decoder has full CSI.
+Despite the restriction to use the state only in a causal manner, the authors of \cite{SDWTC_Chia_ElGamal2012} proved that their scheme can strictly outperform the adaptations of the non-causal schemes from \cite{SDWTC_Chen_HanVinck2006,SDWTC_2Sided_Liu2007} to the encoder and decoder CSI setup.
+Later related works include achievability results for the WTC with correlated sources \cite{Chen_WTC_Corr_Sources2014}, action-dependent SD-WTCs \cite{Han_Vinck_SDWTC_Actions2013} and WTCs with generalized feedback \cite{Bassi_WTC_GenFeed2015}.
+The benchmark result for the SD-WTC with non-causal encoder CSI considered here is the one derived by Prabhakaran \emph{et al.} \cite{Prabhakaran_SKSM2012}, via a two layered superposition coding scheme.
+As a consequence of the analysis in \cite{Prabhakaran_SKSM2012}, the inner layer of the superposition code therein is restricted to be independent of the state.